 Yes!
 I’ve been helping people plan for retirement for 25 years and I’d love to help you as well.
 Call me at 402-331-8600 and we can discuss your situation.
 I am the Vice President of Teckmeyer Financial Services in Omaha, Nebraska.
 It is a full service investment firm and I’ve worked there since 1995.
 Teckmeyer Financial is a Broker/Dealer and a Registered Investment Advisor and is a member of the Financial Industry Regulatory Authority (FINRA) and The Securities Investor Protection Corporation (SIPC).
 If you become a client, you will be a client of Teckmeyer Financial, not Intentional Retirement.
 All broker/dealer and advisory services are provided through Teckmeyer Financial.

 Do you specialize in retirement planning?

 Yes.
-The primary focus of my practice is helping clients prepare for, transition into and live in retirement.
+At Teckmeyer Financial, the primary focus of my practice is helping clients prepare for, transition into and live in retirement.
 That includes an intense focus on areas like asset allocation, investment planning, Social Security, Medicare, long-term care, distribution planning, life insurance, estate planning and lifestyle planning to name a few.

 How do you charge?

 If you meet with me at Teckmeyer Financial to discuss financial planning, your initial meeting is free and there is no obligation.
 If we decide to work together after that, I am primarily a fee based planner with a fiduciary obligation to my clients.
 That means I either charge a flat fee for one time projects or I charge an asset based fee for ongoing advice and asset management.
 I explain the fee structure in detail at our first meeting so you know exactly what the fees will be before committing to anything.

 What professional designations do you hold?

 Through Teckmeyer Financial I have a variety of Securities licenses, including the Series 7, 24, 28, 63 and 65.
 In addition, I hold the Chartered Retirement Planning Counselor Designation (CRPC) through the College for Financial Planning.
 I’m a member of the Financial Planning Association (FPA) and a past Board Member of FPA Nebraska.